 - Salt- It only takes a touch, but do not leave it out.

 - Butter- Always butter.
-Well, unless you are dairy-free, then you can always use a dairy-free of vegan butter.
+Well, unless you are dairy-free, then you can always use a dairy-free or vegan butter.

 How To Make Nectarine Cobbler

 - Start by cutting your nectarines into wedges.
-I cut mine about 1-inch thick, but you can cut yours a little bigger if you prefer.
-I wouldn't go too much smaller as they will bake too quickly and will be mushy.
+I cut mine about 1 inch thick, but you can cut yours a little bigger if you prefer.
+I wouldn't go too much smaller as they will bake too quickly and be mushy.

 - Add them to a bowl and sprinkle them with the granulated sugar, lemon juice, and cornstarch.